Thinking about renting a motorhome but don’t know anything about it?

 Also, getting from one place to another in a car was faster.

 But it changed on our last trip to New Zealand.

 We found relocations and managed to get a motorhome for a fraction of its usual costs.

 You can read the full story here.

-We explored New Zealand in a four-berth motorhome Casa from Jucy for a week and we found out for ourselves what it was like.
+We explored New Zealand in a four-berth motorhome Casa from Jucy for a week and found out what it was like.

-It has been a learning curve and these are our tips on how to make the most of a motorhome rental, especially if you are planning to do it for the first time.
+It was a learning curve, and these are our tips on making the most of a motorhome rental, especially if you are planning to do it for the first time.